-Oil prices on Tuesday fell close to its lowest in a week as the market discounted the latest talk by OPEC that it would extend output cuts beyond June.
+Oil prices fell on Tuesday, with U.S. crude dropping to its lowest since November, as concerns about new supplies overshadowed the latest talk by OPEC that it was looking to extend output cuts beyond June.

 Continue Reading Below

-That decline also came ahead of the release of weekly U.S. crude inventory data later Tuesday and on Wednesday that is expected to show a crude stock build of 2.6 million barrels, according to a Reuters poll.
+The decline also came ahead of the release of U.S. crude inventory data later Tuesday and on Wednesday that is expected to show a crude stock build of 2.8 million barrels for last week, according to a Reuters poll.

-U.S. West Texas Intermediate crude was down 68 cents, or 1.4 percent, at $47.54 per barrel on the last day the April contract is the front-month, its lowest level since March 14.
+U.S. West Texas Intermediate crude, meanwhile, shed 88 cents, or 1.8 percent, to settle at $47.34 per barrel on the last day for the April contract, falling to its lowest since Nov.
+29, before a global effort to shore up prices.

-Sources within the Organization of the Petroleum Exporting Countries have indicated that its members increasingly favor extended production cuts but want the backing of non-OPEC oil producers, such as Russia, which have yet to deliver fully on existing reductions.
+The market has declined despite indications on Tuesday that OPEC members increasingly favor extended production cuts but want the backing of non-OPEC oil producers, such as Russia, which have yet to deliver fully on existing reductions.

 "OPEC is sticking with a plan that has not worked," said Phil Davis, managing partner at PSW Investments in Woodland Park, New Jersey, noting they are not offering more cuts and no new countries are joining in the cuts.